ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 with its API call to the TEEP Agent.

-The TEEP/HTTP Client sends an HTTP POST request to the TAM URI with Accept and Content-Type headers with the TEEP media type in use, and a body containing the TEEP message buffer provided by the TEEP Agent.
+The TEEP/HTTP Client sends an HTTP POST request to the TAM URI with Accept and Content-Type header fields with the TEEP media type in use, and a body containing the TEEP message buffer provided by the TEEP Agent.
 The HTTP request is then associated with the TEEP/HTTP Client's session state.